Winter work gloves for cold weather

 Free the Powder winter work gloves were designed and tested with the help of ski patrollers in Park City, Utah.
 Special thanks to our testers for doing their best to beat up our prototype gloves.

 We learned a lot from talking to people who work outside in the cold.
 We learned their likes and dislikes regarding gloves, and we also learned that they have a different set of variables they deem vital.

 Winter cold weather work gloves require a unique set of design variables for optimum performance.
 Those variables include:

 1) Toughness: winter weather conditions are brutal on your hands, so obviously they are brutal on your gloves.
 Almost everyone we talked to who works outside in the winter sacrifices dexterity, grip, and warmth for toughness.
 To make an even stronger point about toughness, NO glove was tough enough to warrant a high cost.
 Mostly winter workers choose inexpensive insulated work gloves because no quality gloves could even-come-close to holding up to hours per day of work in the cold and snow.

 I myself have spent many, many winters wearing insulated work gloves and they just DO NOT CUT IT for grip and dexterity, so something better is needed.
 Most cheap gloves are made of pigskin, which has poor grip.
-That better something has to be tough, to get a working man or woman to spend hard earned money on it.
+That better something has to be tough in order to get a working man or woman to spend their hard-earned money on it.

 So we use leather, 1+ mm thick leather, with a 1+ mm reinforcement patch that covers all areas of high wear of the palm.
 The type of leather is also important: properly tanned and treated premium grain cowhide is the most durable leather, with the best combination of grip and toughness.
 It’s what cattle ranchers use.